Donate Now

 Hindu Society of Metropolitan Chicago - A non-profit organization under IRS Regulation 501(c)(3)

-This building had a constructed area of 2,500 sq. ft with a basement and upper floors, on a lot size of about 2.12 acres.
-The original purchase price was $225,000 and an additional amount of about $125,000 was spent on improvements of the building, paving the parking lot, landscaping, renovation of bathrooms and kitchen, and construction of Domed Entrance above the stairs.
-After the mortgage loan and all these improvements were paid off with the generous Donations from devotees, a Building Committee was formed to undertake the expansion projects of the temple.
-The first expansion project started in Aug.
+This building had built-up area of 2,500 square feet at basement and upper floors, with a lot size of about 2.12 acres.
+The original purchase price was $225,000 and an additional amount of about $125,000 was spent on improvements of the building, paving the parking lot, landscaping, renovation of bathrooms and kitchen, and construction of domed entrance in the front over stairs.
+After the mortgage loan and all these improvements were paid up with generous donations from devotees, a building committee was formed to undertake the expansion of the temple.
+The construction of the expansion started in Aug.
 1998 and was completed in Aug.
 2000.
-The expansion resulted in a magnificent improvement and addition to the existing facilities.
-It doubled the space on both the floors (5530 sq. ft. each floor), provided a Priest Apartment and spectacular area for installation of all the important Deities of the Hindu religion.
+The expansion has resulted in a magnificent improvement and addition to the existing facilities.
+It has more than doubled the space on both the floors (5530 sq. ft. each floor), provided a priest apartment and spectacular area for all the important deities of the Hindu religion.
+Pranpratishtha ceremonies were performed over six days and completed on Aug.
+23, 2000 Janam Ashtami day, the most sacred day, for Vaishno Devi Mata, Radha Krishna, Ram Darbar and Shiv Panchayat.
+The construction of the expansion, the renovation of the existing building, marble Parikarma and the installation of murtis of deities cost about $650,000.
+The expansion of the temple at such a marvelous scale has brought the devotees great joy.

 Devotional Bhajans and Kirtans are performed on regular basis.
 Classes for children are held to provide opportunity to learn about Hindu religion and Hindi language.
-Senior citizen meetings are held once a month to provide opportunity to the senior citizens of Hari Om Mandir to share their valuable experiences of life.
-Religious and Spiritual discourses by renowned speakers and Swami’s visiting from India are arranged occasionally.
+Religious and spiritual discourses by renowned speakers and Swami’s are arranged occasionally.

 Management Team